Shin Dong-hyuk

 Shin Dong-hyuk (born Shin In Geun, 19 November 1982 or 1980) is a North Korean-born human rights activist.
-He is reputed to be the only known prisoner to have successfully escaped from a "total-control zone" grade internment camp in North Korea.
-He was the subject of a biography, Escape from Camp 14: One Man's Remarkable Odyssey From North Korea to Freedom in the West, by former Washington Post journalist Blaine Harden.
+He claims to be the only prisoner to have successfully escaped from a "total-control zone" grade internment camp in North Korea.
+His biography, Escape from Camp 14: One Man's Remarkable Odyssey from North Korea to Freedom in the West, was written with the assistance of former Washington Post journalist Blaine Harden.